dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 }
 ```

+{% section %}

+## Configuring a widget

+{% task 'Pass properties to the Worker widget to configure it' %}

 The final step in creating this widget is to update the `render` method in the `App` class to pass in some properties.
 In a full Dojo 2 application, these values would normally be retrieved from a store, but for now, we'll just use static properties.
 To learn more about working stores in Dojo 2, take a look at the [dojo/stores](../comingsoon.html) tutorial in the advanced section.

-In `App.ts`, update the line that is rendering the `Worker` to contain values for the `firstName` and `lastName` properties:
+{% instruction 'In `App.ts`, update the line that is rendering the `Worker` to contain values for the `firstName` and `lastName` properties:' %}

 ```ts
 w(Worker, { firstName: 'Tim', lastName: 'Jones' })
 ```

+{% aside 'Remember' %}
 You should already see the new values.
 However, if you shut down the build command, you can start it up again by running `dojo build --watch` and navigating to `http://localhost:9999`.
+{% endaside %}

 At this point, we have a good start to our widget, but it still doesn't look very good.
 In the next section we'll address that by learning how to use CSS to style our widgets.

+{% section %}

 ## Styling widgets with CSS modules

+{% task 'Use Cascading Style Sheets to change a widget\'s appearance' %}

 We can use CSS files to establish the look and feel of a widget or application.
 Dojo leverages [CSS Modules](https://github.com/css-modules/css-modules) to provide all of the flexibility of CSS, but with the additional benefit of localized styling rules to help prevent inadvertent rule collisions.
 Dojo 2 also makes use of [typed CSS modules](https://github.com/Quramy/typed-css-modules), so that we can provide CSS typing files, enabling you to target CSS files in your import statements.

-To allow our Worker widget to be styled, we need to modify the Widget class.
+To allow our `Worker` widget to be styled, we need to modify the class.
 First, apply a [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) to the class to modify the widget's constructor and prepare its instances to work with CSS modules.
-Also, we will apply a theme "mixin" to the Worker widget.
+Also, we will apply a theme *mixin* to the Worker widget.
 A mixin is not intended to be used on its own, but instead works with a class to add useful functionality.

-Add the following import to the top of `Worker.ts`:
+{% instruction 'Add the following import to the top of `Worker.ts`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:4 %}

-We also need to `import` our CSS:
+{% instruction 'We also need to `import` our CSS:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:5 %}

 `worker.css` contains CSS selectors and rules to be consumed by our widget and its components.

-With the imports in place, we can add the **@theme** decorator and apply the mixin to the `Worker` class in `Worker.ts`:
+{% instruction 'With the imports in place, add the **@theme** decorator and apply the mixin to the `Worker` class in `Worker.ts`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:12-15 %}

-Next, let's add our CSS rules in `src/styles/worker.css` which will allow us to style the `Worker` widget:
+{% instruction 'Add the CSS rules in `src/styles/worker.css` which will allow us to style the `Worker` widget:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lang:css %}

 `dojo build --watch` will detect these new rules and generate the type declaration files automatically, allowing us to apply them to the `Worker` widget.

-Return to `Worker.ts` and update the render method:
+{% instruction 'Return to `Worker.ts` and update the render method:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:16-33 %}